Your Essential Guide to a 12-Hour Layover in Tokyo (Haneda)

 Essential gear that kept me going on my travels (disclaimer: contains affiliate links).

-Navigating Haneda Airport (HND):
+Navigating Haneda Airport (HND)

 When you leave customs you most likely will be in Terminal 3.
 Upon exit, I would recommend the following steps:

-2. Store, Don’t Carry: Don’t carry your bags around the city!
+1. Storing Your Luggage: Store, don’t carry your bags around the city!
 Instead, turn right at the “Domestic Connecting Flights” sign and store your bags at the baggage counter located at the end of the hall or use the lockers.
-The counter typically charges about ¥1,500 (approximately $10.45 USD) for multiple bags (6 bags in our case).
-You can also find lockers available at a lower cost.
-For assistance, you can contact the bag counter staff at Tel: 080-1492-9906.
+Cost Breakdown:

-Transportation Tips:
+Transportation Tips

 Go to this red machine to get your Welcome Suica card to travel around Tokyo effortlessly.
+Load ¥2000 on the card (See more info below)

 • Getting Around: Purchase a Welcome Suica card from a red machine at the airport.
 Loading ¥2000 on the card will more than suffice for day travel across Tokyo.
 I found the transportation to be somewhat challenging even as someone who loves navigating metros.
 However, the Suica card made it easy since I didn’t have to figure out the cost between each train stop.